-Competition-based training
+1.1.2 Competition based training

-WorldSkills UK organises national and international competition-based training programmes in fields such as engineering, digital, health and construction.
+WorldSkills UK organises a national and international competition-based training programmes in fields such as engineering, digital, health and construction.
 The national competitions programme involves UK apprentices and students competing to be crowned best in the UK at certain disciplines.
-Every year up to 5,000 young people register to take part and around 500 are selected to compete in the National Finals based on their performance.
+Every year around 5,000 young people register to take part and around 500 are selected to compete in the National Finals based on their performance.
 The international competitions programme involves the winners of the national competitions programme competing with other countries (both European and global as part of Team UK).
-Every two years, around 100 (of the 500 National finalists) are invited in Squad UK and from those a fraction (around 30-40) competitors are selected to represent the UK at the biennial WorldSkills and EuroSkills international skills competitions.
+Every two years, around 100 (of the 500 National finalists) are invited in Squad UK and from those a fraction (around 30-40) of competitors are selected to represent the UK at the biennial WorldSkills and EuroSkills international skills competitions.